 Contradictions also make good hooks.
 Contradictive hooks combine opposite ideas in one sentence.
 A contradictory statement is more like the rhetorical question; it encourages the readers to think of something important and whets their appetite for the upcoming discussion.

-Did you know that you can begin your essay with a hook loaded with common misconceptions?
+Did you know you can begin your essay with a hook loaded with common misconceptions?
 Yes, you can.
 In this case, start your introduction with a strong statement on a commonly accepted myth.
 Such essay hooks intrigue and captivates the readers to stay on till the end.

 Examples: